techservicesillinois/terraform-aws-ecs-service/README.md

 * `adjustment_type` - (Required) Whether the adjustment is an absolute number or a percentage of the current capacity.

-* `cooldown` - (Required) Amount of time, in seconds, after a scaling activity completes and before the next scaling activity can start.

 * `datapoints_to_alarm` -  - (Optional) The number of datapoints that must be breaching the threshold to trigger the alarm.

 * `evaluation_periods` - (Required) The number of periods over which data is compared to the specified threshold.